joncrlsn/declarations/DESIGN.md

 - A form for creating new declarations
 - A form for editing existing declarations
 - A form for deleting declarations
 - A page for viewing a random declaration from the API.
 This is the default page.
-When this page is first loaded, a random declaration is pre-selected so the user does not have to click a button to view a random declaration.
-As new declarations are requested with a button click, they are appended to the bottom of the page.
+When this page is first loaded, a random declaration is pre-loaded so the user does not have to click a button to view a random declaration.
+As new declarations are requested with a button click, they are added above the previous declaration.
 - Only dark mode is supported.
 In dark mode, the background is dark and the font color is light.
 - Pages that look good on either a desktop or mobile device.

 ## Storage

-Each declaration is a text-based description of who the Bible says I am or what I have been given in Christ.
-Each line of the file is a declaration.
-It is stored in a flat file and can be edited.
-The file is sorted by a bible reference that occurs at the end of each line, where books are sorted in the order of their appearance in the Bible.
-The file needs to stay sorted by bible reference.
+Each declaration is a text-based description of who the Bible says a believer is or what they have been given in Christ.
+Eacy declaration is a line in a flat file, and each declaration can be edited or deleted.
+The file should be sorted by a reference that occurs at the end of each line.
+Books of the Bible are sorted in the order of their appearance in the Bible.
+Name references must be sorted to the end of the file.
 The code is written to read and write the file in the same format as the current declarations.txt file.

+The declarations file has very little formatting.
+It is formatted as follows:
+- **Line:** Each line is a declaration.
+- **Comment:** If the line starts with a hash, then the rest of the line is a comment and is not processed except when sorting.
-The current declarations file has very little formatting.
-If the line starts with a word surrounded by colons, then whatever is inside the colons is a label.
+- **Labels:** If the line starts with a word surrounded by colons, then whatever is inside the colons is a label.
 After a label is found, there may be additional labels separated by colons.
 Labels are optional.
 If the line does not start with a colon, there are no labels.
-The rest of the line is the declaration with a bible reference at the end.
-The bible reference at the end of the line is denoted by a space, then a dash and a book of the bible with a chapter and verse separated by a colon. i.e. ` - Gal 4:7`.
+- **Declaration:** The rest of the line is the declaration with a bible reference at the end.
+Declarations can end with a period `.`, an exclamation point `!`, a ending square bracket `]`, an ending parenthesis `)`, or none of those.

-File Example:
+- **Reference:** The reference at the end of the line is denoted by a space-dash-space ` - ` followed by one or more bible verses or else a person's name with at most two words.
+See these verse reference examples:
+  - `Gal 4:7` - single verse reference
+  - `Gal 4:7,8` - single reference with multiple verses
+  - `1 John 5:14-15` - single reference with multiple verses
+  - `Gal 4:7,8; 1 John 5:14-15` - multiple references
+  - `Psalms 18:23 & 33:11` - multiple references
+  - `1 Peter 2:9, Eph 2:6` - multiple references
+  - `2 Cor 5:7 and Heb 11:1` - multiple references

+### Declarations file example:

 ```
 I am blessed in everything I undertake - Deut 28:8